SBRI19005U Pharma I – Drug Discovery and Preclinical Development

 • Target finding and translational validation

-• Small-molecule hit identification and lead optimization
+• Small-molecule hit identification and lead optimisation

 • Peptides and proteins as drugs